 Another benefit of scaling patterns up this way is that they work up nearly as quickly as the original pattern.
 I found it takes a little bit longer, just because working with two strands of yarn made the stitches a little thicker and tighter to work into.
 You can see our larger Totoro next to the original one – look how much he’s grown!

 Now, to make a pattern smaller we can use a similar theory.
 Obviously, no one wants to be sitting here halving strands of yarn.
 But, most yarn will come basically pre-halved for you – in this case I swapped out my usual 8ply yarn for a 4ply yarn!
+The same as going from DK weight yarn to fingering weight.
 For this particular doll I decided to keep the 3.00mm crochet hook, rather than swapping to a smaller hook.
 But you could easily make the hook smaller to help shrink the pattern that little bit more.

 I decided to make a little all-white Totoro to join with the others.
 For this guy, I left off his belly and arms to match the more simplified design from the movie.